 Full membership shall be granted to all members of those local chapters which affiliate with the Association and for whom dues are transmitted by their local chapter enrolling the individual as a member of the Association and The Arc of the United States.
 Full members shall be entitled to all rights and privileges of membership in the Association.

 Full membership shall also be granted to any person who resides in an area of the state of Virginia in which there is no affiliated local chapter or to individuals residing in areas in which there presently exists an affiliated chapter, provided membership is specifically requested by the applicant.
+Dues shall be established by The Arc Board of Directors.

 c.
-Employee membership shall be granted to any employee of the Association or of a local chapter.
-Employee members shall be entitled to the same rights and privileges as are accorded full members except those of voting and holding office.
-However, one local chapter executive director from each of the five DBHDS Health Planning Regions may be a voting member of the Board of Directors of the Association.
+Employee membership shall be granted to any employee of The Arc or of a local chapter paying annual dues.
+Employee members shall be entitled to the same rights and privileges as are accorded full members except those of holding office.

-d.
-All members of the Association who are not members of a local chapter shall pay per capita annual dues in an amount to be determined by the Board of Directors.

 Section 2.
-Organizational membership in the Association shall be granted to any organization whose purpose is consistent with the objectives of the Association as prescribed in ARTICLE I – NAME AND PURPOSE, Section 5.
+Organizational membership in The Arc shall be granted to any organization who support the values of The Arc as prescribed in Section 6.of The Arc .

-Organizational members shall not have a seat on the Board of Directors or voting privileges at Annual Meetings.
+Organizational members shall not have voting privileges at Annual Meetings.

 Organizational members shall pay annual dues in an amount to be determined by the Board of Directors.